 What About Semi-Synthetic Oils?

-In addition to conventional and synthetic oils, there are also semi-synthetics, which combine the properties of both types.
+In addition to basic and synthetic oils, there are also semi-synthetics, which combine the properties of both types.
 A synthetic blend can be a good choice for drivers whose vehicles:

 - Don’t require full synthetic oils

 If you’re not sure what type of oil your car needs, we can help.
 Stop by our Springfield or Scappoose locations and ask us.
 We’ll help you choose the oil that’s best for your engine.

 Phone: (541) 214-2930

 |51425 SW Joes Drive

 Photo credit: Twelvizm via VisualHunt.com / CC BY

 Photo credit: liftarn via VisualHunt.com / CC BY-SA

 Photo credit: BLMOregon via Visual Hunt / CC BY